rt-tondilt/wisualia/docs/tutorial/getting_started.rst

 ---------------

 The third argument of circle is a Pattern named fill.
 A pattern is a virtual "paint" that is used to draw things.
+Patterns live in :py:mod:`wisualia.patterns` module.
 Here is an example of usage of RGBA pattern.

 .. testcode:: first_fill